insertfatjokehere/CSC435/README.md

 ## Notes

 By this time; March 17, 2015 (Happy St. Patricks Day) The Sector and Industry tables for YQL have been return `null` for the query.

+***

+# Late Sync

+So I got lazy and never sync'd my assignments after switching over to Scala Play (which I used more Java than anything), Groovy on Grails, and lastly SOAP via Netbeans.

+So I figured late than never with these assignments.

+So to compensate from what I didn't commit, i'll at least edit README to at least have the assignment details

+***

+# CSC435 - Homework 4 - Kyle Bashford

+## Assignment Details - Defined by Alex

+Now that you have solid knowledge of the web stack, in Homework 4 you will explore the contemporary way to build web applications by using a framework with modern features and processes -- Scala Play (in Java, unless you already know Scala).

+Visit the [Scala Play](https://www.playframework.com/) home page and dig in.
+I recommend you follow the tutorials, starting with the conveniently named "Getting Started" section.
+When you get to templates, I highly recommend following the play-java-intro one.
+Its documentation consists of a good explanatory video.

+This week I want you to make meaningful progress on recreating your project in Play -- it is small enough to be redone easily, once you familiarize yourself with the architecture.
+No need for a data store or actual web services yet, but I want to see the MVC part.
+Use dummy data as necessary.

+Submit to the Angel dropbox your archived (zip or tar.gz) project directory, following the recommended Play directory structure.

+***

+# CSC435 - Homework 5 - Kyle Bashford

+## Assignment Details - Defined by Alex

+Finish your project in Play.
+This means complete your logic (split according to MVC, as usual), consume / expose RESTful services, and connect to a data store.
+This is a homework equivalent to HW3 in tasks, but the methodology will be different because of the different framework.
+In addition, I want you to use the data store paradigm that you are less familiar with (out of raw SQL and ORM); e.g., if you used raw SQL in HW3, I want you to use the ORM tool Play provides, which is called ebeans.

+After this homework your project should be designed well (MVC), complete, and working well on top of the Play framework.

+Submit to the Angel dropbox your archived (zip or tar.gz) project directory, following the recommended Play directory structure.

+***

+# CSC435 - Homework 6 - Kyle Bashford

+## Assignment Details - Defined by Alex

+Rebuild your entire project from scratch in the [Grails](https://grails.org/) framework.
+Follow the tutorials to acquire a basic understanding, then reimplement your project at all levels: logic, presentation, data store (you can use SQL or ORM as you prefer), and services (both producing and consuming).

+After this homework your project should be designed well (MVC), complete, and working well on top of Grails.

+Submit to the Angel dropbox your archived (zip or tar.gz) project directory, following the recommended directory structure.

+***

+# CSC435 - Homework 7 - Kyle Bashford

+## Assignment Details - Defined by Alex

+This homework concludes your project.

+Design and implement a functional and responsive browser interface to your grails project using html, css, and javascript.
+You can use libraries such as jQuery for ajax communication (among other things), and Bootstrap for a responsive interface.

+Note that if your HW6 was built correctly, you won't have to make changes to anything except the views.
+Your browser interface should communicate with your json web service endpoints, and beautify the data it receives.

+Submit to the Angel dropbox your archived (zip or tar.gz) project directory, following the recommended directory structure. **NB: I can't give you a grade for the course if I don't have your sources.**